highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 ## Steps for v0 and v1

 - Same steps as in v2, but merge the PR to the `v0`/`v1` branch.
+- The new tag task will fail.
+So you need to create the tag manually and push it.
+Create the release from this manual tag.
 - Release the v0 and v1 first if releasing all.
 This way the v2 is the latest in the Releases changelog.